paulbradshaw/MED7373-Data-Journalism/js/chatgptjs.md

 You might also want to add a new prompt asking it to round the number so that it's not displaying to multiple decimal places.

+**IMPORTANT: Use of generative AI should be clearly attributed - failure to attribute the use of generative AI is considered a Category A plagiarism.
+If you are using generative AI in your work, make sure you document the process (e.g. screenshots; copies of prompts and responses) and what you did with the results (e.g. edited, adapted, iterated).**

+**There should be some critical reflection on good practice and limitations: after all, you are exploring emerging practices in the industry, so there's an opportunity here to contribute to knowledge.**

 ## Tips on using generative AI in your coding

 Some other tips to consider when using this approach: